Ashleigh H. Krick

 Area of Emphasis

-Ashleigh Krick is an associate in the Firm’s Washington, D.C. office and a member of the Transportation Safety and Mobility, Transport and Safety groups.
-She is also a member of our Energy and Natural Resources and Environmental groups.
+Ashleigh Krick is an associate in the Firm’s Washington, D.C. office and a member of the Emerging Technologies, Transportation Safety, and Energy and Natural Resources groups.

 Ms. Krick earned her J.D. magna cum laude and Masters in Energy Regulation and Law cum laude from Vermont Law School in 2017.
 While in law school, she was the managing editor of the Vermont Law Review and a Research Associate at the Institute for Energy and the Environment.
 She was also a legal intern for the Federal Energy Regulatory Commission in the Office of the General Counsel and Office of Administrative Litigation, where she assisted in regulatory and energy market matters.
 Ms. Krick received her B.S. in Public Policy from James Madison University in 2014.